siravich-khongrod/siravich-khongrod.github.io/blog/automating-download-on-American-Fact-Finder.md

             checkboxes[x].click()
 ```

 After the tables have been chosen, you can now click download.
-Since I am downloading 40 tables at a time, I do not want to wait until all files a processed before I can hit download.
+Since I am downloading 40 tables at a time, I do not want to wait until all files a processed before I can hit download button.
 This is why I added some extra codes to watch the button for me.
 Although this is not a good design, I just only want a quick piece of code that works.
 If this were to be executed regularly I would recommend using <a href="https://selenium-python.readthedocs.io/waits.html">waits</a> to wait for a DOM element to be ready.